Silver in medicine – past, present and future

 Silver has been associated with human medicine and healthcare for over two millennia.
-The ‘father of modern medicine,’ Hippocrates, wrote using silver to improve wound care around 400 BC.
-During the intervening years, silver has featured in a wide range of writings, most of which highlight its capabilities, particularly limiting inflammation and infection.
-The interest in silver in medicine was probably spurred by long‐held knowledge that silver kept many perishable items fresh for more extended periods – for example, silver coins were often dropped into barrels of water and milk on long journeys to slow their degradation.
-While it was not understood at the time, silver ions are formed under these conditions, which interrupt many microbial processes associated with spoilage.
-It is this relatively simple piece of science that ultimately drove the medical community’s interest in silver.
+The ‘father of modern medicine,’ Hippocrates, wrote about using silver to improve wound care around 400 BC.
+Silver has featured in a wide range of writings during the intervening years, most of which highlight its capabilities, particularly limiting inflammation and infection.
+The interest in silver in medicine was probably spurred by long‐held knowledge that silver kept many perishable items fresh for extended periods – for example, and silver coins were often dropped into barrels of water and milk on long journeys to slow their degradation.
+It was not understood then that silver ions are formed under these conditions, interrupting many microbial processes associated with spoilage.
+This relatively simple piece of science ultimately drove the medical community’s interest in silver.

 Alexander Fleming’s discovery of antibiotics in the late 1920s saw a reduction of interest in silver’s use in medicine for a short period, but this was reignited in the 1960s by the work of Professor Carl Moyer, who was Chairman of the Department of Surgery, Washington University, Missouri.
-Moyer recognized the potential of silver salts to be used in the treatment of severe burns injuries.
-In a paper presented at the 69th annual convention of the U.S. National Medical Association in 1964, Moyer described: “A personal experience during 25 years with applying dressings continuously wet with 0.5% silver nitrate to chronically infected open wounds and to thin split‐grafts on surfaces that rejected them repeatedly, had demonstrated that silver nitrate in this concentration cleared the ulcers of organisms such as pseudomonas, staphylococci, streptococci and proteus quickly, and that small stamp‐type skin grafts would take and proliferate rapidly when covered continuously with 0.5% silver nitrate.
+Moyer recognized the potential of silver salts to be used to treat severe burns injuries.
+In a paper presented at the 69th annual convention of the U.S. National Medical Association in 1964, Moyer described: “A personal experience during 25 years with applying dressings continuously wet with 0.5% silver nitrate to chronically infected open wounds and to thin split‐grafts on surfaces that rejected them repeatedly, had demonstrated that silver nitrate in this concentration cleared the ulcers of organisms such as pseudomonas, staphylococci, streptococci, and proteus quickly and that tiny stamp‐type skin grafts would take and increase rapidly when covered continuously with 0.5% silver nitrate.

-Moyer published widely on his experiences with silver nitrate, which spurred further research and subsequent improvements to silver-based treatments for burns.
+Moyer published his experiences with silver nitrate widely, which spurred further research and subsequent improvements to silver-based treatments for burns.
 Soon after Moyer published his silver nitrate work, a surgeon based in New York, Charles Fox, developed silver sulfadiazine (SSD), which is a topical antibiotic formulated to contain an atom of silver in place of a hydrogen atom found in the standard antibiotic molecule (see figure 1).

 Fox spent years researching SSD and was particularly interested in its mechanism of action; that is, the specific route by which silver and the sulfadiazine combined to offer an effective and safe way to treat severe burns.
 In the mid‐1970s, he published a paper which stated: “The efficacy of silver sulfadiazine is thought to result from its slow and steady reactions with serum and other sodium chloride‐containing body fluids, which permits the slow and sustained delivery of silver ions into the wound environs.